software-mansion/react-native-reanimated/docs/docs/fundamentals/installation.md

 ---

 Installing Reanimated requires a couple of additional steps compared to installing most of the popular react-native packages.
-Specifically on Android the setup consist of adding additional code to the main application class.
 The steps needed to get reanimated properly configured are listed in the below paragraphs.

 ## Installing the package